MikoIsTyping/mikoswp/README.md

 # mikoswp
-My github for the web programming course @ HWU
+My repository for the web programming course @ HWU